What are the most common pre-seed and seed-stage Pitch deck mistakes?

 Pitch decks from successful start-ups

-How to Pitch your Startup, by Founder Institute
+How to Pitch your Startup and 5-Step Guide for an Effective Pitch Deck, by Founder Institute

 Common Pitch Deck Mistakes and How to Avoid Them, by Anne Cocquyt